TwinFan/CSL2XSB/README.md

 The resulting folder structures and its files should be usable by LiveTraffic and produce no more warnings (except currently for one issue of `valid OBJ8 part types are LIGHTS or SOLID.
 Got LIGHTS.`, which is a bug in libxplanemp and fixed with the next version, see [LiveTraffic issue 131](https://github.com/TwinFan/LiveTraffic/issues/131) to be shipped with v1.20).

 See LiveTraffic's [documentation on CSL settings](https://twinfan.gitbook.io/livetraffic/setup/configuration/settings-csl) for how to provide LiveTraffic with the path to the converted X-CSL package.

+### Bluebell

+The Bluebell package is the standard package recommended for usage with LiveTraffic.
+Many CSL object in the Bluebell package are capable of turning rotors or open reversers.
+But as there was no `libxplanemp` CSL dataRef to control these animation they stayed unchanged in the `.obj` files, e.g. like `cjs/world_traffic/engine_rotation_angle1`.

+LiveTraffic now implements more CSL dataRefs than in the standard `libxplanemp` version, e.g. for engine/prop rotation and reversers animation, and tries to stick to a [standard set by PilotEdge](https://www.pilotedge.net/pages/csl-authoring) as far as possible.

+`CSL2XSB` replaces these dataRefs with the ones LiveTraffic now supports so that rotors do rotate etc. The example above will be replaced with `libxplanemp/engines/engine_rotation_angle_deg`.
+For a complete list of replacement dataRefs see the very beginning of the script in the map called `_DR`.